HandshakeAlliance/handshakealliance.org/src/markdown-pages/developers/index.md

 <!-- Component Imports -->
 import HorizontalRule from "components/shared/HorizontalRule";

-All are welcome and encouraged to participate.
-Open an issue, comment on code reviews, and join the community.
+Open an issue, participate in code reviews, and build a tool for the network.
 The new internet depends on us.

 <HorizontalRule borderWidth={2} />